Table of contents

 3. Aids Customer Retention

 Great service attracts repeat customers, while poor experiences discourage them from interacting with your brand .
-A communication strategy helps you maintain and retain meaningful relationships by outlining processes around collecting and organizing customer feedback.
+A communication strategy that ensures TCPA compliance is essential for maintaining and retaining meaningful relationships by outlining processes around collecting and organizing customer feedback.

 With feedback collection steps — like customer satisfaction (CSAT) polls, comment boxes and social listening — throughout the customer journey, you’ll discover what they like or dislike and adjust accordingly.